LakeMLB: Data Lake Machine Learning Benchmark: Benchmark Discussion

+Although existing tabular learning methods are not explicitly designed for \emph{unionable} or \emph{joinable} tables, they can be naturally adapted as competitive baselines under simplified settings.

+\paragraph{Learning with Unionable Tables.} As illustrated in Figure~\ref{fig_data_example}, unionable tables can be regarded as additional training data, despite differences in their feature and label spaces.
+A natural solution is the \textbf{pre-training} paradigm, where a model is first pre-trained on auxiliary tables and then fine-tuned on the target task.
+However, inconsistent feature spaces, heterogeneous table semantics, and the difficulty of designing effective pre-training objectives limit the applicability of this approach.
+Another direction is \textbf{data augmentation}, which retrieves semantically similar samples from auxiliary tables and incorporates them as pseudo-labeled training instances.
+The effectiveness of this strategy largely depends on pseudo-label quality, as semantic inconsistencies across tables can introduce substantial noise.

-As shown in Figure~\ref{fig_data_example}, joinable tables provide additional feature dimensions for each instance, naturally leading to a \textbf{feature augmentation} paradigm.
-In practice, this can be implemented using a simple 1NN-based feature augmentation approach.
-Specifically, for each row in the target table, a semantic primary key corresponding to a real-world entity is identified.
-Matching rows from auxiliary tables are then retrieved based on this key and concatenated with the target row along the feature dimension.
-Standard tabular learning models can be directly applied to the resulting augmented table.
-The key challenge is accurate row matching, as incorrect joins introduce noisy features that can significantly degrade performance.
+\paragraph{Learning with Joinable Tables.} As shown in Figure~\ref{fig_data_example}, joinable tables naturally support a \textbf{feature augmentation} paradigm by enriching each target instance with additional features.
+A straightforward implementation identifies matching rows in auxiliary tables using semantic keys (e.g., via 1-NN matching) and concatenates the retrieved features with those of the target table before applying standard tabular learning models.
+The primary challenge lies in accurate row matching, since incorrect joins introduce noisy features that can significantly degrade downstream performance.